setola/Wordpress-Theme-Utils/README.md

 --

 In this fonder there is a collection of JavaScript used in many themes.
-They're registered in asset.php, you can find there the handle for the js you need and enqueue it where you need it by using wp_enqueue_script() function.
+They're registered in DefaultAssets object, you can find there the handle for the js you need and enqueue it where you need it by using wp_enqueue_script() function.